RIPLS/pokedex/README.md

 # Pokeapp

-This is a Flutter project assigment, developed by `Luis Suarez` whose main funtion is to show pokemons charactheristics.
+This is a demo Flutter project, developed by `Luis Suarez` whose main funtion is to show pokemons charactheristics.
 The data shown is requested from pokeapi.co

 ## Getting Started